 One of the reasons I started Dare to Know was that my friends see me as someone who reads books and knows things.
-Visitors here have asked me to suggest a reading list to help them delve further into our universe, place in nature and humanity.
+Visitors here have asked me to suggest a reading list to help them discover more about our universe, place in nature and humanity.

-Here are a dozen books that have influenced my worldview and I recommend all of them to readers looking for a more in-depth awareness of these topics.
+Here are a dozen books that have influenced my worldview and I recommend all of them to readers looking to explore these topics.
 I’ll update this list from time to time as new books come my way or I’m reminded of others that should be here.
 I hope you enjoy some or all of these offerings.

 Journey Of The Universe

 I bought this book as a companion volume to the PBS film and the course at Yale with the same title.
 The Journey of the Universe life stance struck a deep and resonant chord with me.
 We need a new, science-based story to explain our place in nature and the universe.
 If that’s what you’re seeking, this is definitely the book for you.

 The PBS television series on which this book is based was compelling for many of my generation.
 Carl Sagan brilliantly introduced us to the wonders of the cosmos, nature and science itself.
 This is definitely one of the seminal books in my library and if you haven’t read it or seen the series, there’s no time like the present.
 This is a truly revelatory work.